gitlabhq/gitlabhq/doc/administration/gitlab-geo/database.md

 `netstat -plnt` to make sure that PostgreSQL is listening to the server's public IP.

-Test that the remote connection works by going to the slave server and
+Test that the remote connection works by going to the secondary server and
 running:

 ```